bobbingwide/oik-weightcountry-shipping/readme.txt

 set the shipping costs on a per-country basis.

 = Features =
+New in version 1.0.5

+* Supports carts with zero weight
+* Supports default rates when Country is not listed in a country group

+In version 1.0.4

 * Set multiple shipping rates based on cart weight and delivery country
 * Group countries sharing same rates and set rates once for all of them